 Keep reading to learn everything you need to know about how to properly clean and dry your decanter so it stays looking clean and new for a long time.

 Wine decanters are more than just pretty pieces of glassware that collect dust in your china cabinet.

-Decanting wine is a way of aerating it, which is a method of introducing air to the wine to help enhance flavor and the overall drinking experience.
-Wine decanters are used by professional sommeliers, wine experts, and even home wine connoisseurs who want to enjoy their wine to the fullest.
+Decanting wine is a way of aerating it, which is a method of introducing air to the wine to help enhance flavour and the overall drinking experience.
+Decanters are used by professional sommeliers, wine experts, and even home wine connoisseurs who want to enjoy their wine to the fullest.

 The wine is exposed to the air through the opening in the decanter, so you should let it sit for at least 15-20 minutes before drinking it for the best results.

-What Are the Best Ways To Dry a Wine Decanter?
+What Are the Best Ways To Dry a Decanter?

 Here are some of the best ways we have found to dry a wine decanter:

 Dry by Hand

 One of the easiest (and lowest cost) ways to dry your decanter requires no fancy equipment other than lint free paper towels or a soft dish rag.